Top 13 Foods Sources Of Vitamin B12 To Include In Your Diet

 Vitamin B12 is found naturally only in foods of animal origin – shellfish like oysters and clams; fish like mackerel, herring, and tuna; red meat; beef, pork, and chicken liver; and goose, duck, and chicken eggs.
 Vegetarians can have silken tofu, Swiss cheese, milk, and yogurt, while vegans can have fortified bran flakes.
 Have at least 6 mcg B12 a day.

-Although a healthy adult needs just 2.4 mcg vitamin B12 a day, vitamin B12 deficiency is a common ailment, affecting about 15% of the adult population.1 Most healthy adults usually get enough vitamin B12 from their diet, unless they follow a vegetarian or vegan diet.
-This is because most of the food sources of vitamin B12 come from animals.
-The food sources include organ meat, dairy products, and shell fish.
-Vegetarians who eat eggs and dairy may still get enough B12 to avert deficiency, but vegans have very limited options apart from fortified foods and supplements.
+Although a healthy adult needs just 2.4 mcg vitamin B12 a day, vitamin B12 deficiency is a common ailment, affecting about 15% of the adult population.1 Most healthy adults usually get enough vitamin B12 from their diet; however, those following a vegetarian or vegan diet may not get sufficient amounts.
+The other cause of a B12 deficiency is malabsorption due to alcoholism, long-term use of antacids, gastric disorders, or pernicious anemia.